 6 implications for selecting and managing today's and tomorrow's marketing technology

-- Be simpler - fixed in size and structured around our RACE marketing management framework
+- Simpler - fixed in size and structured around our RACE marketing management framework

-- Blend tools which give marketing insight with management tools
+- More practical - Blending tools which give marketing insight with marketing operations management tools

-- Will focus on recommendations of free, low-cost tools but also will include 'enterprise technologies'
+- Less corporate - it focuses recommendations of free, low-cost tools but also will include 'enterprise technologies'

-So, watch this space!
-In the meantime, you will be wanting to see the latest version, DRUMROLL, here it is...
+So, that's our tool, but you will be wanting to see the latest version from Scott, with 5000 different tools, DRUMROLL, here it is...

-You can click to expand - if you want the hi-res 30Mb version, see Scott's post: Marketing Technology Landscape (2016).
+If you want the hi-res 30Mb version, see Scott's post: Marketing Technology Landscape (2017).

-It's great Scott has the passion to update this each year given the speed at which technology changes.
+It's great Scott to see the passion that Scott and collaborators have to update this each year given the speed at which technology changes.
 You can see the work involved from the number of new tools he has added each year:

 Implications from previous versions of the Marketing Technology landscape